alanng0000/Doc/Doc/System/System/Memory/a.md

-# **Execute System Memory**
+# **System System Memory**

-Execute System Memory stores permanently Execute Program.
+System System Memory stores permanently Execute Program.

-Execute System Memory also stores data persistently.
+System System Memory also stores data persistently.
 This store is addressable.
 Data is readed from it and writed to it with compute op.